600 East Walnut

 Columbia, MO 65201-4491

 The Forensic Evidence Team provides support services in the form of crime scene processing, fingerprint identification, and forensic imaging to members of the police department, as well as other agencies.
-The goals and objectives of the Crime Scene Investigator are the collection, preservation, packaging, transportation, and documentation of physical evidence left at the crime scene.
+The goals and objectives of the Crime Scene Investigator are the collection, preservation, packaging, transportation, and documentation of physical evidence left at a crime scene.

 The Forensic Evidence Team is responsible for investigating and evaluating complex crime scenes occurring inside the City of Columbia, including surrounding jurisdictions upon request.
 As part of their duties investigators utilize forensic equipment which aids in locating and collecting physical evidence for scientific evaluation and comparison.
 They also prepare detailed reports relating to their observations and activities.
 In addition, investigators offer testimony in court regarding their findings and processing methods.